PapediPoo/Desert_Ant_Behaviour/README.md

     python -m Statistics.CollectStatistics

 In MeasureStepCount.py, mutiple simulations are executed simultaniously on multiple cores.
 The simulations on each process are parameterized by the thread index and can thus simulate differents parameters.

-One has to consider that simulating even one degree of freedom takes quite some time depending on the processor and memory.
+However: to change the parameters tested, one has to directly change the code in MeasureStepCount.py.
+Thus, do not run it unless you understood the code.
+Furthermore, one has to consider that simulating even one degree of freedom takes quite some time depending on the processor and memory.

-The graphs produced by the batch simulations we perfomed can be found in the folder "Desert Ant Behaviour Graphics".
+Instead of runnig simulations on your own, we recommend you to take a look at the graphs produced by us.
+They are located in the folder "Desert Ant Behaviour Graphics".

 ## Notes Regarding Reproducability